-Kate’s sings with noteworthy warmth, grace, wit, and intimacy, performing often as an invited guest soloist with myriad groups—most recently including Pink Martini, as a guest vocalist alongside Ari Shapiro, Edna Vazquez and The VonTrapps in performances with the Utah Symphony.
-Portland Chamber Orchestra and Walla Walla Symphony Conductor Yaacov Bergman describes Kate as a vocalist with, “A sense of musicality and intonation that is impeccable.
+Kate’s sings with noteworthy warmth, grace, wit, and intimacy, performing often as an invited guest soloist with myriad groups—including Pink Martini, as a guest vocalist alongside Ari Shapiro, Edna Vazquez and The VonTrapps in performances with the Utah Symphony.
+Portland Chamber Orchestra and Walla Walla Symphony Conductor, the late Yaacov Bergman describes Kate as a vocalist with, “A sense of musicality and intonation that is impeccable.
 I love the color of her voice.”

 Click here to listen, or send a note from the Contact page.
 Or both!